Search

 A Prisoner, And Yet…

-In it, she recounts much of the same content she would later share in The Hiding Place, yet this little volume is powerful in both its brevity and its freshness—this work was published not even ten years following her release from concentration camp.
+In this, her first book, she recounts much of the same content she would later share in The Hiding Place, yet this little volume is powerful in both its brevity and its freshness—this work was published not even ten years following her release from concentration camp.

 The vignettes she shares are brief and powerful, with the raw emotion from her recent trauma still fresh in her memory.